ericdigioia/6502-Assembly-NES-Game-Development/README.md

 Just messing around with programming a Nintendo Entertainment System / Famicom game from scratch in 6502 assembly.
 Note that this is an unfinished, archived project of mine from 2019/2020.
+For my development environment, I used [NotePad++](https://notepad-plus-plus.org/) with a custom hotkey to run my AUTO.bat script which would create a backup of my code, compile the source, and launch the compiled software from an NES emulator in debug mode.
+For my compiler/assembler, I used [NES ASM v3.1](https://github.com/camsaul/nesasm).

 ## Source Code